The following tools are designed to help you use the Emissions and Energy Reporting System (EERS).

 The EERS user guide provides basic information about EERS.
 It will assist users perform basic reporting functions required under the NGER Act.

-After reading this guide, users should have developed a familiarity with EERS, be able to create or modify their corporate structure, report basic activity data and generate and submit a report to the Clean Energy Regulator.
+After reading this guide, users should have developed a familiarity with EERS, be able to create or modify their corporate structure, report basic activity data and generate and submit a report to the CER.

 About The Clean Energy Regulator